typedin/altestnate.nvim/README.md

     <leader>at: Toggle between the alternate file.
     <leader>as: Open the alternate file in a vertical split.
-    <leader>ae: Edit the projections file.
-    <leader>ac: Create a projections file.

 You can customize these key mappings by modifying the opts in the plugin setup.
-Commands

-    :ToggleAlternate – Toggle between the alternate file.
-    :SplitOpenAlternate – Open the alternate file in a vertical split.
-    :EditProjectionsFile – Edit the projections file.
-    :CreateProjectionsFile – Create a projections file.

 ## Setup & Configuration